gb-it/codejam-cap-nodejs/exercises/03/readme.md

 At this point you should have a new file `bookshop.db` in the project folder.

-:point_right: Have a look inside it with the `sqlite3` commandline utility; use the `.tables` command to see what has been created:
+:point_right: Have a look inside it with the `sqlite3` command line utility; use the `.tables` command to see what has been created:

 ```sh
 user@host:~/bookshop